A century of service.

 A Permanent Location

 J. Norman DuMouchelle rents the first floor of 409 East Jefferson.
-It would later become our permanent gallery location.
+The Albert-Kahn designed building would become purchased for our permanent gallery location.

 David C. Whitney

 The estate of David C. Whitney, son of prominent lumber baron, and developer of the iconic David Whitney Building in Detroit, is auctioned off at the Whitney Mansion in Grosse Pointe, MI.

 J. DuMouchelle passes, and Lawrence DuMouchelle follows in his father’s footsteps, becoming the company’s second president at the tender age of 22.

 One visit among many, celebrity pianist Liberace visits DuMouchelles, and heads home with a van load of fine art and antiques from DuMouchelles.

 Meadow Brook Hall is Auctioned